Imaginary cones and limit roots of infinite Coxeter groups: Faithfulness of the action on limit roots and universal Coxeter groups

 \begin{rem} Part (c) is a stronger version of the faithfulness of the $W$-action on $E$, i.e., implies Theorem~\ref{thm:faithful}.
-This and part (b) has several consequences on, $W$-orbits in $\ol{Z}$ and on the cardinality of $E$ and $\Eext$, that we postpone to \S\ref{ss:acc-imc}--\ref{ss:cantor}.
+Together with part (b), it has several consequences on~$W$-orbits in $\ol{Z}$ and on the cardinality of $E$ and $\Eext$, statements that we postpone to \S\ref{ss:acc-imc}--\ref{ss:cantor}.
 From (a) we already have that $E$ is perfect (i.e. contains no isolated points), so in particular it is infinite. \end{rem}

 In the proof of Theorem~\ref{thm:faithful2}, part (b) will be naturally deduced from (a) and will imply quite easily part (c) (as explained before the theorem).
 The difficult part is to prove (a).
 The idea is to exhibit enough points in $U\cap E$ to affinely generate $\aff(E)$.
 This will be a consequence of the following fact.